Maung945/Socket-Programming-Chat-App/README.md

 3. Follow the prompts to enter your username and start sending/receiving messages.

 ## Encryption
-To achieve secure end-to-end encrypted conversation, the implementation of a hy- brid cryptosystem is needed.
+To achieve secure end-to-end encrypted conversation, the implementation of a hybrid cryptosystem is needed.
 A hybrid cryptosystem has two essential components: a key encapsulation mechanism(asymmetric cryptography) and a data encapsulation scheme(symmetric cryptography).
-Generally, symmetric encryption costs less comput- ing resources for large amounts of data compare to asymmetric encryption.
-However, since both parties need to use the same key for symmetric encryption, asymmetric cryp- tography is needed to securely share the one key.
+Generally, symmetric encryption costs less computing resources for large amounts of data compare to asymmetric encryption.
+However, since both parties need to use the same key for symmetric encryption, asymmetric cryptography is needed to securely share the one key.

 ## License
 TBD